8.3 C

 6. Gnome System Monitor

-Gnome system monitor is lightweight and minimalistic, but powerful Linux task manager for the Gnome shell desktop environment.
+Gnome system monitor is a lightweight and minimalistic but powerful Linux task manager for the Gnome shell desktop environment.
 This Linux system monitoring tool shows you various important information about hard drive space, RAM/SWAP usage, running process and time, network activity, etc., in an easily understandable display.

 7. LXTask

-Like the Gnome system monitor, LXTask is also a lightweight and minimalistic Linux task manager for the LXDE/LXQt desktop environment.
+Like the Gnome system monitor, LXTask is a lightweight and minimalistic Linux task manager for the LXDE/LXQt desktop environment.
 It’s based on the GTK+ toolkit and doesn’t take many resources to run on any system while helping you sort out the problematic applications.
-LXtask helps the users to perform some specific root task and display a table of information about any running process.
+LXtask helps users perform specific root tasks and display a table of information about any running process.

 8. Stacer

 Stacer is an interactive and modern GUI-based Linux system optimizer and monitoring software.
-This Linux task manager is developed focusing on beginner Linux users.
-It’s a combo package including Linux task manager, software package manager, system optimizer, resource viewer, system cleaner, etc.
+This Linux task manager has been developed to focus on beginner Linux users.
+It’s a combo package that includes a Linux task manager, software package manager, system optimizer, resource viewer, system cleaner, etc.

 9. Mate System Monitor

-Mate system monitor is a default system monitoring software for the MATE desktop environment.
-It’s a GUI-based Linux Monitoring tool that is helpful for the newbie Linux users to get some vital information regarding the system.
+The mate system monitor is a default system monitoring software for the MATE desktop environment.
+It’s a GUI-based Linux Monitoring tool that is helpful for newbie Linux users to get some vital information regarding the system.

-Mate system monitor lets you know the total running processes with IDs, memory and CPU usages, and much more through the intuitive “tab” interface.
-Moreover, It provides a bit of advanced functionality about killing, stopping, or changing the priority of various processes as you wish to do.
+Mate system monitor lets you know the total running processes with IDs, memory and CPU usage, and much more through the intuitive “tab” interface.
+Moreover, It provides some advanced functionality for killing, stopping, or changing the priority of various processes as you wish.

 10. KSysGuard

 KSysGuard is the default Linux task and system performance monitor for the KDE desktop environment.
-One of the notable features of this Linux task manager is it supports client/server architecture that let you allows monitor both remote and localhost.
+One of the notable features of this Linux task manager is it supports client/server architecture that lets you monitor both remotely and locally.

 It’s called a no-nonsense task manager, allowing you to kill/end the problematic program easily.
 KSysGuard can be used both from the graphical interface and Terminal mode.